danawoodman/python-backupr/README.markdown

     # | | | | ----- day of week (0 - 6) (Sunday=0)
     # | | | | |
     # * * * * * command to be executed

     # Run database backup script.
     @daily /usr/local/bin/python2.6 ~/run_backups.py

     # Remove all backups that are 7 days old or older.
     @daily find ~/backups -mtime +6 -print | xargs rm

-... where `/usr/local/bin/python2.6` is the location to your Python executable and `~/backupr/backupr.py` is the path to the `backupr.py` file.
-This will run the `backupr.py` file every night at midnight (server time).
+... where `/usr/local/bin/python2.6` is the location to your Python executable and `~/run_backups.py` is the path your `run_backups.py` file.
+This will run the `run_backups.py` file every night at midnight (server time).
 You can schedule backups however often you want using crontab.

 If you enable success emails you'll get a nice email in your inbox every morning letting you know your backup was run successfully.
 It's nice to have peace of mind!